Contextuality in composite systems: the role of entanglement in the Kochen-Specker theorem: Abstract

 \section{Abstract}

-The Kochen-Specker (KS) theorem reveals the nonclassicality of single quantum systems.
+The Kochen--Specker (KS) theorem reveals the nonclassicality of single quantum systems.
 In contrast, Bell's theorem and entanglement concern the nonclassicality of composite quantum systems.
 Accordingly, unlike incompatibility, entanglement and Bell non-locality are not necessary to demonstrate KS-contextuality.
-However, here we find that for multiqubit systems, entanglement and the violation of Bell inequalities are key to proofs of the Kochen-Specker theorem, i.e., multiqubit proofs of KS-contextuality require not only incompatibility but also entanglement.
-Specifically, we show that any logical proof of the KS theorem---explicitly, any KS set---on a multiqubit system necessarily requires entangled projections.
-This also implies that proving Gleason's theorem on a multiqubit system necessarily requires entangled projections, a result originally due to Wallach \href{http://dx.doi.org/10.1090/conm/305/05226}{[Contemp Math, 305: 291-298 (2002)]}.
-We then turn to statistical proofs of KS-contextuality and show that a multiqubit state admits such a proof if and only if it can violate a Bell inequality with projective measurements.
-We also establish the relationship between entanglement and the theorems of both Kochen-Specker and Gleason more generally in multiqudit systems by constructing new examples of KS sets.
+However, here we find that for multiqubit systems, entanglement and non-locality are \emph{both} essential to proofs of the Kochen--Specker theorem.
+Firstly, we show that unentangled measurements (a strict superset of local measurements) can never yield a logical (state-independent) proof of the KS theorem for multiqubit systems.
+In particular, unentangled but nonlocal measurements---whose eigenstates exhibit ``nonlocality without entanglement"---are insufficient for such proofs.
+This also implies that proving Gleason's theorem on a multiqubit system necessarily requires entangled projections, as shown by Wallach \href{http://dx.doi.org/10.1090/conm/305/05226}{[Contemp Math, 305: 291-298 (2002)]}.
+Secondly, we show that a multiqubit state admits a statistical (state-dependent) proof of the KS theorem if and only if it can violate a Bell inequality with projective measurements.
+We also establish the relationship between entanglement and the theorems of Kochen--Specker and Gleason more generally in multiqudit systems by constructing new examples of KS sets.
 Finally, we discuss how our results shed new light on the role of multiqubit contextuality as a resource within the paradigm of quantum computation with state injection.